Headstone Cost Overview In 2026 | A Price Breakdown

 What is the Average Price of Headstones?

-As discussed, the average cost of a tombstone can start from $600 and can go up to thousands.
+As discussed, the average cost of a headstone can start from $500 - $3000.
 It can vary depending on the material choice and its size, finish, weight, and other factors.
 Let’s look at the cost of a monument based on the material below.

 Granite Headstone Price

 Granite headstones are the most popular due to several reasons.
-First, they are beautiful and second, they are durable and long-lasting.
+First, they are beautiful, and second, they are durable and long-lasting.
 Third, they need the least cleaning and maintenance.
 Fourth, it also costs less than a marble tombstone.
-The average price of a tombstone made of granite is around $450.
+The average price of a tombstone made of granite is around $500 - $3000.
 A larger one with personalization can cost more.
 Also, some granite colors may be more expensive.

 Price of Marble Headstones for Graves